kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Additionally, the metrics detailed above provide a clear signal as to whether these features are being used.
+The metrics detailed above provide a clear signal as to whether these features are being used.

 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g.,